 - Have another question?
 Contact us!

 UMA operates on a rolling admissions policy.
-Applications should be filed prior to June 15 for the fall semester and October 15 for the spring semester in order to allow time for admissions and financial aid processing.
+We recommend that you file your application prior to June 15 for the fall semester and October 15 for the spring semester in order to allow time for admissions and financial aid processing.
 Applications will be accepted after these dates, although processing may not be completed before the beginning of classes.
 Students may begin course work on a non-degree basis.
 Applicants for medical laboratory technology, dental hygiene, or dental assisting should apply for admission prior to February 1 for equal consideration with other candidates.
 Applications received after this date will be considered as space remains available.
 Offers of admission issued prior to the completion of the current school year may be modified or rescinded if the final high school grade report in June is unsatisfactory.
 Students admitted prior to May 1 should confirm their intent to enroll by May 1.
 Application deadlines for international students are as follows: May 1 for fall admission and October 15 for spring admission.

 Scholastic Aptitude and Achievement Test